Uptime-Lab/ComputeBlade/docs/main-features/poe-indication.md

 # PoE+ Indicator

-The PoE+ Indicator can be used to monitor power supply failures or automate RaspberryPi overclocking, when power is provided via 802.3af only.
+The PoE+ Indicator can be used to monitor power supply failures or limit RaspberryPi overclocking, when power is provided via 802.3af only.
 There is an LED on the Blade with a `+` label indicating the PoE+ power state.
 Alongside, GPIO23 can be used to identify the power state.